SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/01-Change-Detection-Strategy.md

 3-4-Change-Detection-Strategy

-When we make **changes** to data in our components, the view updates **automatically**.
+When we make **changes** to the data in our components, the view updates **automatically**.

-For detecting every change, Angular uses [NgZone](https://angular.io/guide/zone), which performs so-called "**monkey patching**" upon every asynchronous function.
+For detecting every change, Angular uses [NgZone](https://angular.io/guide/zone), which performs the so-called "**monkey patching**" upon every asynchronous function.

 Monkey patching is a technique that we can use if we want to **extend** or **modify** the behavior of a **piece** of code/function.

-NgZone can realize when an **asynchronous operation has been called** and/or if this operation has finished.
+NgZone can recognize when an **asynchronous operation has been called** and/or if this operation has finished.

-This gives an ability to Angular to know **when changes are made** by running the change detection, which goes from the **main component down to the entire tree of components** and checks for changes.
+This gives Angular the ability to notice **when changes are made** by running the change detection, which goes from the **top component node, all the way to the bottom leaves of the tree** and scans for changes.

 If changes have been **detected**, Angular marks the **component**, and only the **changed component will be re-rendered**.

-And here if our **application is very big**, delays may happen, but we as **developers** can direct how our component will be searched for changes, and be marked for **re-rendering**.
+If our **application is very big**, delays may happen, but we, as **developers**, can manage how our component will be searched for changes, and how it will be marked for **re-rendering**.

 [/slide]